La Palma Weather in January - Start the year with some sun

 According to statistics, January can be regarded as the coldest month in La Palma, based on the average high and average low temperatures.
 But even so, La Isla Bonita remains one of the best destinations for winter in Europe and one of the warmest as well.

-The average temperatures in Santa Cruz de La Palma
+Average temperatures in Santa Cruz de La Palma

 - The average temperature is 18 °C, which is a mean value calculated between the average high temperature during the daytime of 20.6 °C and the average low temperature of 15.5 °C.